DanOlner/regionalGVAbyindustry/README.md

 location quotient is showing for this data:

-- The location quotient gives a **measure of concentration** for sectors within regions, when compared to a larger geography (the UK in this case).
+- The location quotient gives a **measure of concentration** for sectors (both within regions and across them, see below) when compared to a larger geography (the UK in this case).
 - The LQ is found easily: it’s the ratio of two ratios - the proportion of a sector in region x, over the proportion of that sector in the UK as a whole.